LibreOffice/core/xmlhelp/README.md

-# XML Help

-Help reader and viewer for online help.
+Help viewer component for the XML help.
+For more info see /README.help.md.